adam-sroka/website/README.md

 Feel free to poke around or get in touch 😊.

 ## Running Locally
-To see your changes, first check that Hugo is installed by running `hugo version`, and then start the Hugo server with `hugo server -D` (`-D` enables drafts), then go to the shown localhost link (with live reload!).
+To see your changes, first check that Hugo is installed by running `hugo version`, and then start the Hugo server with `hugo server -D` (`-D` enables drafts), then go to the shown localhost link (which has live reload!).
 For further documentation, refer [here](https://gohugo.io/getting-started/quick-start).

 ## Deploying